 Video games have become one of the dominant forms of pastime around the world in recent years.
 Research has suggested that gaming may be beneficial in many regards: for relaxation and stress reduction (Snodgrass et al. 2011), social health (Kowert et al. 2015), decreasing loneliness and social anxiety (Martončik & Lokša 2016) and general well-being (Johannes et al. 2021), as well as carrying several other benefits in the cognitive, motivational, emotional and social domains (Granic et al. 2014).
 On the other hand, concerns have been raised by parents and health professionals over gaming that seems excessive or interfering with other life areas (UNICEF 2017).

 Being a subject of study since the 1980’s, gaming-related health problems have been described in numerous terms, e.g., compulsive Internet use (van Rooij et al. 2010), online gaming addiction (Charlton & Danforth 2007), problematic online game use (Kim & Kim 2010) and problem video game playing (King et al. 2011; Salguero & Moran 2002).
 The multitude of descriptions gives a preliminary idea of differences of opinion in the field (Ferguson & Colwell 2020).
 Included as a stand-alone diagnosis in the World Health Organization’s (WHO) International Classification of Diseases (ICD-11) since 2019, gaming disorder (offline or online) is today conceptualized as follows: a pattern of persistent or recurring gaming behavior described by impaired control over gaming, increasing priority given to gaming that is taking precedence over other life interests and daily activities, and continuation or escalation of gaming despite negative consequences.
-The DSM-5-TR (2022), in turn, proposes nine symptoms for future study: preoccupation, loss of control, tolerance, withdrawal, deceiving about the behavior, and jeopardizing important relationships or perspectives by continuing the behavior despite negative consequences.
+The current Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR 2022), in turn, proposes nine symptoms: preoccupation, loss of control, tolerance, withdrawal, deceiving about the behavior, and jeopardizing important relationships or perspectives by continuing the behavior despite negative consequences.

 Both the ICD-11 and DSM-5-TR based concepts have been challenged for multiple reasons, including ambiguous definitions, a scarcity of multidisciplinary and person-centered perspectives, and methodological weaknesses in published studies (see Smart 2019 for a summary).
 The main criticism has been directed at the criteria used by both diagnostic systems (e.g., Aarseth et al. 2017; Bean et al. 2017; Billieux et al. 2015), especially for their origins in the research on gambling and substance use.
 While neurobiological parallels have been found between some problematic gamers and those with substance-related disorders (Kuss et al. 2018), questions have been raised about the “addictive” elements in gaming-related problems (e.g., Kardefelt-Winther 2016).
 Moreover, problematic behavioral patterns associated with gaming might also be conceptualized through other mental health issues (Shaffer et al. 2004, Taipale 2017, West & Brown 2013).

 It is important to note that mental disorder categories are not natural kinds, namely, their inclusion and exclusion criteria are social constructs that evolve and alter over time.
 Of the many relevant terms introduced above, in the rest of this study we use two.
 First, we use the term “gaming disorder” when specifically referring to the diagnosis in the ICD-11.
 Second, we use the term “gaming-related health problems” when generally referring to the phenomenon outside of the ICD-11 diagnosis.
 This operationalisation is also visible in the title of this article: although the work primarily contributes to the current research paradigms of gaming disorder, our historical approach will also be inclusive to relevant findings that were made before the formalization of the diagnosis.
-In other words, we are not only interested in cases that would likely qualify as “gaming disorder” today, but all cases of “gaming-related health problems” that have qualified for medical attention in the past and over time that contributed to the formation of the gaming disorder diagnosis.
+In other words, we are not only interested in cases that would qualify as “gaming disorder” today, but all cases of “gaming-related health problems” that have qualified for medical attention in the past and over time that contributed to the formation of the gaming disorder diagnosis.